YouTube TV available on Roku, coming to Apple TV 'very soon'

-Just in time for the big game, the Winter Olympics, the Oscars and everything else, YouTube TV has finally made its way to Roku.
+Just in time for the big game, the Winter Olympics, the Oscars and everything else, YouTube TV has finally made its way to Roku and Apple TV.

+Roku makes the most popular streamers and is a perennial favorite of CNET's streamer and smart TV reviews, which are the best values on the market.
+Apple TV is more expensive but still highly recommended for its polish and raft of capabilities.
+Between the two they account for more than half of the streaming player installed base in the U.S.
-Maker of the most popular streamers, and a perennial favorite of CNET's streamer and Smart TV reviews, Roku is the latest platform to get an actual big-screen YouTube TV app.
-The launch means that Roku users now have access to yet another alternative to traditional cable TV.

-The app is the same as the one currently available on Android TV, Xbox One and other platforms, complete with access to YouTube TV's unlimited cloud DVR, personalized recommendations and a full grid-style program guide.
+The launch of YouTube TV on both platforms means that Roku and Apple TV users now have access to yet another alternative to traditional cable TV.
+The YouTube TV app is the same as the one currently available on Android TV, Xbox One and other platforms, complete with access to the service's unlimited cloud DVR, personalized recommendations and a full grid-style program guide.

-In addition to Roku, a YouTube representative confirmed to CNET that the app for Apple TV is "coming very soon."

 YouTube TV, not to be confused with the free version of YouTube filled with music videos, late-night TV clips and cute puppies, costs $35 per month and appeals to cable TV cord cutters.
 Its package of 40-plus live TV channels includes locals such as ABC, CBS, Fox and NBC as well as cable stalwarts like AMC, ESPN, the Disney Channel, Fox News and Bravo.
 (Disclosure: CBS is the parent company of CNET and Showtime.)
 Initially restricted to a handful of cities, YouTube TV is now available in more than 80 markets nationwide, covering 80 percent of the U.S. population.